 NEA Big Read

-Galesburg Public Library is excited to announce that it is a recipient of a grant of $7,000.00 to host the NEA Big Read in Galesburg.
-A program of the National Endowment for the Arts, the NEA Big Read broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
-Galesburg Public Library is one of 77 nonprofit organizations to receive a grant to host an NEA Big Read project between September 2016 and June 2017.
-The NEA Big Read in Galesburg will focus on the poetry of Emily Dickinson.
+Galesburg Public Library is a recipient of a grant of $8,700 to host the NEA Big Read in Galesburg.
+An initiative of the National Endowment for the Arts in partnership with Arts Midwest, the NEA Big Read broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
+Galesburg Public Library is one of 75 nonprofit organizations to receive an NEA Big Read grant to host a community reading program between September 2017 and June 2018.

-This will be the tenth NEA Big Read Galesburg Public Library has participated in and the ninth it has run.
-We will partner with the Carl Sandburg Festival and the Galesburg Civic Art Center to bring fun and educational programming celebrating Emily Dickinson and National Poetry Month.
+The NEA Big Read in Galesburg will focus on The Beautiful Things That Heaven Bears by Dinaw Mengestu during the month of April in 2018.
+Galesburg public Library will partner with the Carl Sandburg Festival and the Galesburg Civic Art Center to bring fun and educational programming celebrating immigrants and the diverse cultures of Africa.
 There will be free performances and speakers, book discussions, and other fun activities for all ages.
-Events will take place in March and April 2017.
-A full schedule of events will be announced on this webpage in the coming months.
-If your classroom or private book club is interested in receiving free copies of the book, please contact the Big Read Coordinator, Lauren Pierce, at firstname.lastname@example.org or 309-343-6118.
+Free copies of the book will be given away at the library.
+If your private book club is interested in receiving free copies of the book, please contact the NEA Big Read Coordinator, Lauren Pierce, at 309-343-6118 or firstname.lastname@example.org.

 Established by Congress in 1965, the National Endowment for the Arts is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.
 Through partnerships with state arts agencies, local leaders, other federal agencies, and the philanthropic sector, the NEA supports arts learning, affirms and celebrates America’s rich and diverse cultural heritage, and extends its work to promote equal access to the arts in every community across America.
-This year marks the 50th anniversary of the National Endowment for the Arts and the agency is celebrating this milestone with events and activities through September 2016.
-Go to arts.gov/50th to enjoy art stories from around the nation, peruse Facts & Figures, and check out the anniversary timeline.
+Visit arts.gov to learn more about NEA.

 Arts Midwest promotes creativity, nurtures cultural leadership, and engages people in meaningful arts experiences, bringing vitality to Midwest communities and enriching people’s lives.
 Based in Minneapolis, Arts Midwest connects the arts to audiences throughout the nine-state region of Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin.
 One of six non-profit regional arts organizations in the United States, Arts Midwest’s history spans more than 25 years.
 For more information, please visit artsmidwest.org.